GDPR & Video Interview - Here's 3 facts you didn't know!

-But, we take video interviewing seriously, therefore, we take GDPR seriously!
+But, we’re serious about video recruitment, therefore, we take GDPR seriously.

-Video interviews are taking over the recruitment industry, and in 2019, this trend is set to skyrocket.
-As an increased number of agencies adopt video into their strategy, it's a function that will soon become the norm.
+Video interviews are vital in the recruitment industry, and in 2021, video is no longer considered a trend it’s here to stay.
+As both agencies and in-house talent acquisition have adopted video into their strategies, it's a function that has become the norm.
+Don’t get left behind!

 So, what does this have to do with GDPR compliance?

-As a recruitment agency, if you use a third-party video interview software solution that isn’t GDPR compliant, your agency can run into serious trouble.
-If the company you choose fails to meet its compliance obligations, your agency, as the Data Controller in terms of DP legislation, might be held responsible and ultimately suffer the consequences.
+As a recruiter, if you use a third-party video interview software solution that isn’t GDPR compliant, you can run into serious trouble.
+If the tool you choose fails to meet its compliance obligations, your company, as the Data Controller in terms of DP legislation, might be held responsible and ultimately suffer the consequences.

-As a third-party supplier to the recruitment industry, we understand the importance of compliance, that’s why we underwent the GDPR boot camp!
+As a third-party supplier to the recruitment industry, we understand the importance of compliance, that’s why we underwent the GDPR boot camp.
+Hinterview has an in-built dual-factor consent technology to make sure that all activity on the platform is GDPR-compliant, and recruiters don’t have to worry about additional forms or processes.

-Here are our top 3 things to look out for when choosing a video interview software solution:
+Here are our top 3 things to look out for when choosing a video recruitment software solution:

 1. Candidate Consent (GDPR compliant consent)

-How the recruiter gains consent when performing a video interview is extremely important.
+How the recruiter gains consent when performing a video interview, or in our case a Hinterview, it’s extremely important.
 For consent to be GDPR compliant, the candidate must be offered a clear explanation of the intended processing of their personal data (the Fair Processing Notice).

 If the intention to film and record the individual is raised once the recording has started, the permission is likely to be deemed inadequate and non-compliant.
 The approval must be requested before filming when there is no pressure for the candidate to agree, and where the candidate still has the option to decline.